rails/solid_cache/README.md

 Then run `db:prepare` in production to ensure the database is created and the schema is loaded.

+### Single database configuration

+Running Solid Cache in a separate database is recommended, but it's also possible to use one single database for both the app and the queue.
+Follow these steps:

+1. Copy the contents of `db/cache_schema.rb` into a normal migration and delete `db/cache_schema.rb`
+2. Remove `database: cache` from `cache.yml`
+3. Migrate your database.

+You won't have multiple databases, so `database.yml` doesn't need to have primary and cache database.

 ## Configuration

 Configuration will be read from `config/cache.yml` or `config/solid_cache.yml`.
 You can change the location of the config file by setting the `SOLID_CACHE_CONFIG` env variable.